 All comments have been categorized and summarized below.
 Duplicate comments have been combined, where appropriate.

 Below is the list of exhibits referenced in this Response to Comments document.

-Exhibit A: Scoping Hearing PowerPoint presentation
+Exhibit A: Scoping Hearing PowerPoint presentation Exhibit B: Public Hearing PowerPoint presentation

 The following persons provided oral testimony at the March 7, 2022 scoping hearing: